 Intermediate Tennis Players

-I would recommend the Blade 98 if you are an intermediate tennis player with a one handed backhand and the Blade 104 if you use a two handed backhand.
-If you are an intermediate player that struggles to generate power on your shots, then definitely go for the Blade 104.
+If you are an intermediate player that struggles to generate power on your shots, then definitely go for the B104.

 Advanced Tennis Players

 Advanced tennis players will definitely gravitate towards the B98 rather than the B104 as it offers way more control and precision on your shots.